tcha-tcho/interphone/README.md

 Will return the Data stored into the page domain
 The options are 'cookie','storage','all'
 Cookie will return a String aways
-Storage will return what you store into that key
+Storage will return what you stored into that key

 **Parameters**